tthorntone/AdNauseam-Wiki/Developer-FAQ.md

 -----------
 #### How do I debug a video ad that is appearing on a page?

-This process is similar to the [above](#how-do-i-debug-an-ad-that-is-appearing-on-a-page), except that because ADN is not collecting video ads (at least for now), we need to add a block filter (for blocking), rather than a cosmetic filter (for hiding).
+This process is similar to the [above](#how-do-i-debug-an-ad-that-is-appearing-on-a-page), except that because ADN is not collecting video Ads (at least for now), we need to add a block filter (for blocking), rather than a cosmetic filter (for hiding).

 -----------
 #### How do I debug an image-ad that is being hidden, but not found?